zaxor0/zwerchhau/into-the-war/rules.md

 - If a vehicle is brought to 0 it is no longer functioning and non-repairable.
 - Tanks, amored cars, and some Jeeps have machine guns, a **MG**.
 - **MG**, machine guns, deal 3d8 damage; on tanks represent a second attack.
+- For bazooka or grenade versus a tank, on an attack roll of 6, players may forgo damage to HP and instead disable the tank's movement.

 | Enemy             | HP | Damage   | Notes                                 |
 |-------------------|----|----------|---------------------------------------|